 - Passport photos

 - Reading List

-At Loughborough University we provide Possessions Insurance (through Endsleigh Insurance) throughout your duration within university accommodation.
+At Loughborough University we provide Possessions Insurance (through Endsleigh Insurance) throughout your son or daughter's duration within university accommodation.
 This covers a wide range of belongings within the room.

 However it does not cover laptops, tablets and phones outside of the room, therefore you may wish to consider taking out additional cover to protect these essentials.
 You can normally speak to your current home and contents insurance providers, as they may be able to cover these belongings on your existing insurance.

 For further information regarding the insurance provided by Campus Living please click here.

 Your son or daughter will not need to have a TV licence if they intend to watch TV in the communal areas.
 However, you might need a TV licence if your son or daughter plan on watching or recording live TV as it is being shown in their bedroom.
 To find out if your son or daughter will need a TV licence click here.